Azerbaijani art: Decorative art

 From the 19th century to early 20th century several artists of the decorative arts who had no formal artistic education became famous.
 One, Mir Mohsun Navvab who also known as a poet, music theorist and calligrapherwas among the most famous artists of that time.
 His creations are important in art sphere.
 Ornamental wall paintings, images of flowers and birds, illustrations to his own manuscripts (Bahr-ul Khazan (The sea of sorrow), 1864) are typical of his creativity.

 Usta Gambar Garabaghi represents the national traditions of wall-painting (1830s–1905).
 He is famed for his works in the restoration of the Palace of Shaki Khans, paintings in the interiors of houses in Mehmandarov and Rustamov in Shusha and other cities.
 Paintings made by him did not break up the flatness of walls but emphasized their architectural details.
 His new works were distinguished for the growth of realistic features.

 Landscapes, images of flowers and patterns of decorative-applied art made by poet Khurshidbanu Natavan should also be noted.
 She also decorated her poems with lyric art motifs.

-Artists such as Avazali Mughanli (Kalila and Dimna, 1809), Mirza Aligulu (Shahnameh 1850), Najafgulu Shamakhili (Yusuf and Zulaikha, 1887) and others were among the famous Azerbaijani miniature painters of that time.